julianpoemp/webspace-backup/README.md

    Easy to use backup script for web-spaces via ftp or ftps.
 Compatible to Windows, Linux and MacOS systems.<br/>
    <b>This project is still in development</b>
    <img src="doc/img/webspace_backup.gif"/>

+   **Notice: If you want to backup your owncloud installation I recommend this way: https://github.com/julianpoemp/oc-backup**
 </p>

 ## Why?